Electric aircraft: General aviation

 On 12 October 2021, Diamond Aircraft announced the development of the eDA40, targeting a 2022 first flight and a 2023 EASA/FAA Part 23 certification, tailored to the flight training market.
-The four-seat aircraft should be able to fly for up to 90 minutes, with 40% lower operating costs than piston power.
+The two-seat aircraft is expected to be able to fly for up to 90 minutes, with 40% lower operating costs than piston power.
+The eDA40 has a planned three-seat variant for future release.

+The eDA40 had its initial flight on 20 July 2023.

+On the morning of June 3, 2025, the first-ever passenger flight of an electric-powered plane in North America landed at John F. Kennedy International Airport, when Kyle Clark, the founder and CEO of the Burlington, Vermont-based conmpany BETA Technologies, piloted the Alia CX300 to that airport's tarmack, concluding a 45-minute, 72-nautical mile-flight that took off from East Hampton.
+Clark founded BETA in 2017, and raised $1 billion in funding Qatar Investment Authority, Fidelity Investments and Amazon.com, and began work on the Alia CX300 in 2018.
+The plane features four modular propellers mounted atop the aircraft that allow it to take off vertically like a helicopter, though it can also do so horizontally like a conventional plane.
+It seats five people—a pilot and four passengers—and had completed tens of thousands of miles in flights, mostly out of a small airport in Pittsburgh before landing at JFK.
+Its flight to that airport required it to be integrated into Class B airspace, the most tightly controlled airspace in the United States, which placed it in the same altitudes and approach speeds as commercial jets, and required Clark to respond to air traffic control without deviation or delay.

 Airliner projects

 The NASA Electric Aircraft Testbed (NEAT) is a NASA reconfigurable testbed in Plum Brook Station, Ohio, used to design, develop, assemble and test electric aircraft power systems, from a small, one or two person aircraft up to 20 MW airliners.
 NASA research agreements (NRA) are granted to develop electric-propulsion components.
-They will be completed in 2019 and the internal NASA work by 2020, then they will be assembled in a megawatt-scale drive system to be tested in the narrowbody-sized NEAT.
+That programme was cancelled in 2023.